 Innovation and safety are critical to successful brands.
 Innovation drives progress to meet the demands of a new age: demands like connectivity, sustainability and performance.
 Safety underlies the foundation of all things, ensuring products and services support human and environmental health.
 In an increasingly complex world, forward-thinking businesses strive to optimize both innovation and safety.

-In 2018, UL released the results from surveys designed to gain insight into companies’ approaches to innovation and safety.
+UL is committed to researching and sharing insight into companies’ approaches to innovation and safety.
 Responding business executives revealed discrepancies in the stated importance of these issues versus the level of resources dedicated to them in their organizations.
 Leaders also expressed uncertainty regarding the role of emerging technologies.
-The 2018 research study, The Nexus of Innovation and Safety, examined top trends and where innovation and safety intertwine to gain efficiency and a more comprehensive view of product performance.
+The previous research study, The Nexus of Innovation and Safety, examined top trends and where innovation and safety intertwine to gain efficiency and a more comprehensive view of product performance.
 With that study as an initial benchmark, UL continues to track trends in innovation safety, examining new trends, challenges and directions as we enter a new decade.
 This 2020 report shares the latest findings.

 Top 5 trends in innovation safety in 2020